 The term “Daisy Chain” would normally apply to taking the output of one compressor and running it to the input of the other compressor.
 I’m not sure this is what you’d want to do, but you can connect both outputs of the compressors to a common tee, and from here have an additional hose connecting to your tool!

-Yeah, you will now have a system capable of providing the primary compressors CFM + the additional secondary compressors CFM.
+Yes, adding a second air compressor pump to your system will increase your CFM.
+You will now have a system capable of providing the primary compressors CFM + the additional secondary compressors CFM.
 If they have the same CFM then you will have double the amount available.
 Another example is if the primary compressor has 5 CFM and the secondary has 10 CFM you will have 15 CFM available after adding the second air compressor to the first.

 Additional CFM reading: